 How to Choose a Safe Nursing Home in Minnesota

 Choosing a nursing home is a critical decision.
 Families must look beyond brochures and ask direct questions about safety, care quality, and resident treatment.
-Even trusted facilities should be evaluated with care.
+Even trusted facilities should be evaluated carefully, especially when comparing options and reviewing a facility’s inspection history before placement.

 Key things to check: